Chart Color Schemes

 Wakerley features high concentrations of family households, with a higher-than-average median household size

-Family households account for 88.1% of all households, including 54.6% that are couples with children, 22.6% that are couples without children, and 10.2% that are single parent families.
-Non-family households make up the remaining 11.9%, with lone person households at 10.5% and group households comprising 1.4% of the total.
-The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.6.
+Family households constitute 88.1 percent of all households, including 54.6 percent couples with children, 22.6 percent couples without children, and 10.2 percent single parent families.
+Non-family households comprise the remaining 11.9 percent, with lone person households at 10.5 percent and group households making up 1.4 percent of the total.
+The median household size is 3.1 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households